An Espresso with Nancy Campbell: Poet on Language, Ice and Artists’ Residencies

 Can we discuss your background and experience, and what success means to you?

 I write about place and environment, and how climate change affects places now.
 I don’t think you can write about a place without considering transience and mutability, as we are experiencing such fast changes, such uncertainty after all.
 It also intrigues me to write about places that aren’t widely documented.
 For instance, early in my career, I spent a winter on Upernavik, Greenland, and wrote about it in my book The Library of Ice.
 It was fascinating to see how the inhabitants have learnt to survive in this quite harsh environment, and how that affects their language and culture too.
 Lately, I have been writing about my life in an area of Oxford by the canal known as ‘The Gates of Hell’, which, despite being part of this incredibly famous and influential city, is a sort of underworld, what could be described as a fault line.
 Another element in my work is interrogating the book form, having trained and worked as a printmaker and a bookbinder.
 Many of my published books are artist editions that explore fresh ways of presenting words on paper.
 I often collaborate with visual artists, such as Sarah Bodman in Bristol and Roni Gross in New York, who play with the format of the book.
 Recently, Edinburgh-based visual artist Julie Johnstone asked me for a poem that she could publish through her imprint, Essence Press.
 At the time, I was living on Lindisfarne in Northumberland, and I wrote Grass of Parnassus, a poem about this tiny flower that grows there.
 The poem describes the island from the perspective of this flower, and spreads out to encompass the whole landscape.
 Julie created a wonderful response evoking the island's horizon line, which was implicit in my poem.
 Recently, a new poem, Sleepers, has been selected for an anthology of works about silence, edited by Kate McLoughlin: the absence of words can be very powerful, and I strive to find language that is strong enough to counter silence.
 Sometimes there is the temptation to put more and more words into the world, but silence is something I am more and more interested in.
-To find that space it’s success to me.
+To find that space it’s a success to me.

 In 2021, you received the Ness Award from the Royal Geographic Society for The Library of Ice.
 Can you talk more about the book?